Idah Nantaba: 2015–present

-During the 2016 parliamentary election cycle, Nantaba lost during the primary elections held by the National Resistance Movement (NRM), her political party at the time.
+During the 2016 parliamentary election cycle, Nantaba withdrew from the party primary elections held by the National Resistance Movement (NRM), her political party at the time.
 She quit the party, citing rigging during the primaries, as she had previously warned.
 During the national elections held on 18 February 2016, Nantaba, who ran as an independent candidate, polled 86,057 votes against Ruth Nakacwa, who received 13,184 votes.
 Despite having quit the ruling NRM party, she was appointed as Minister of State for ICT on 6 June 2016.

-On 24 March 2019, Nantaba was involved in an incident that led to an innocent person being handcuffed and shot dead by Ugandan police.
-Nantaba had wrongly thought the man, Ronald Ssebulime, had been following them on his motorcycle in Kayunga District.
+On 24 March 2019, Nantaba was involved in an assassination incident that led to the suspect being handcuffed and shot dead by Ugandan police.
+Nantaba had gotten suspicious of the man, Ronald Ssebulime, had been following them on his motorcycle in Kayunga District.
 After a pursuit, Ssebulime was arrested, handcuffed, and shot twice in the chest by an officer.
 Officials initially tried to cover up the incident, saying they had thwarted an assassination attempt.
 But after civic outrage, the police released a statement holding the officer responsible.